|

 apathetic, isolated lives with virtuality as their number one emotional

 generation.
-These guys, like
+These guys, like the guys in

-Juno a year later, know that everything is
+Juno, know that everything is

-And it is downright entertaining as well.
+And it is very entertaining as well.

 |